iyiolacak/local-loop/README.md

 ## 📜 License

-MIT © Mehmet Karabacak
+MIT © iyiolacak

-*With Productivity\@Localhost, every word you throw is a tracked and encouraged further progress.
+*With Local Loop, every word you throw is a tracked and encouraged further progress.
 No lists.
 No distractions.
 Just flow.*